 Risk is increased further as vegans may graze on these foods regularly, believing them to be an entirely healthy snack option, which brings us nicely to our next point.

-KEEP YOUR LIPS HEALTHY TOO, CHECK OUT OUR FAVORITE VEGAN CHAPSTICK ALTERNATIVES!
+KEEP YOUR LIPS HEALTHY TOO, CHECK OUT OUR FAVORITE CRUELTY FREE CHAPSTICK OPTIONS!

 Grazing and snacking can increase plaque